aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/examples/ray/lightning-bert/README.md

     helm uninstall ray-bert  -n kubeflow-user-example-com

-## Fine-tuning job output
+## Output

-Fine-tuning job output is available on the EFS file-system under `/efs/home/ray-bert`.
-To access the EFS file-system, execute following commands:
+To access the output stored on EFS and FSx for Lustre file-systems, execute following commands:

     cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow
     kubectl apply -f eks-cluster/utils/attach-pvc.yaml  -n kubeflow
-    kubectl exec -it -n kubeflow attach-pvc -- /bin/bash cd efs
+    kubectl exec -it -n kubeflow attach-pvc -- /bin/bash

-This will put you in a pod attached to the EFS file-system.
-Type `exit` to exit the pod attached to the EFS file-system.
+This will put you in a pod attached to the  EFS and FSx for Lustre file-systems, mounted at `/efs`, and `/fsx`, respectively.
+Type `exit` to exit the pod.

+### Logs

+Pre-training `logs` are available in `/efs/home/ray-bert/logs` folder.